dkesada/auto-qchem-local/README.md

 ### Usage examples

+In the [markdowns](https://github.com/dkesada/auto-qchem_exp/tree/master/markdowns) folder there are some examples on how to use the package as a script tool with `argparse`.
+The [main_api.py](https://github.com/dkesada/auto-qchem_exp/blob/master/markdowns/main_api.py) shows how to use the `AutoChem` class as the main entry point to the api of the package.

 In the future I'll add some examples on how to use this package locally.
 It is simplified enough so that in a few function calls one can have a full dataset with the descriptors of the desired molecules.